 - Soil Temperature, Winter and Spring Weeds: Soil temperatures determine when weeds emerge in winter and spring.
 Most weeds germinate after three consecutive days of 50 degrees soil temperature at a depth of 2 inches.
 You may use the Mesonet website for Oklahoma to monitor soil temperature (mesonat.org).
 They also have a free app for Apple and android phones.
 Better to be sure by applying pre-emergent early rather than too late.

 - The month of March marks the first of four applications to fertilize your cool-season lawns (Fescue and Rye Grass) with Marcum’s Slow Release Fertilizer 18-6-12 or Milorganite.
 Other months for application include: May, October and November.

 - Apply ferti-lome Weed Free Zone, a post-emergent broadleaf herbicide, to cool and warm season lawns to control broadleaf weeds.

 - In mid-March seed cool-season turf grass or when daytime temps are between 55 and 70 degrees this time can be different each year.

 - Mow cool-season grasses at 1½ to 3¾ inches high.

-- Apply Wilt Stop to protect your small plants when temps are below 50 degree to add to your plant’s ability to better tolerate the cold.
+- Apply Wilt Stop to protect your small plants when temps are below 50 degrees to add to your plant’s ability to better tolerate the cold.

-- High Yield Dormant (Oil) Spray may still be applied to all deciduous shrubs and tree while they are dormant to control mites, galls and over wintering aphids, etc.
+- High Yield Dormant (Oil) Spray may still be applied to all deciduous shrubs and trees while they are dormant to control mites, galls and over wintering aphids, etc.